forxer/blade-ui-kit-bootstrap/docs/buttons/buttons.md

 ### Text

-You can write the content of the button in two different ways: either using the "text" attribute or in the "slot".
+You can write the main text of the button in two different ways: either using the "text" attribute or in the "slot".

 ```blade
 <x-btn :text="trans('do_something')" />